automaate/gen2_wiki_sandbox/middleware/legato/docs/common.md

 ### function `leColorValue`

 ```
-/* Function:
+/* NAME:
+    leColorValue - get color value by name

+   SYNOPSIS
+    #include "gfx/legato/common/legato_color.h"
-    leColor leColorValue(leColorMode mode, leColorName name)
+    leColor leColorValue(leColorMode mode, leColorName name);

-  Summary:
-    Used for getting a color value by name.
+  DESCRIPTION
+    The leColorValue() function returns a leColorValue for the given *name* and *name*.

+  RETURN VALUE
+    On success, this functions return the value of name of the color.

   Parameters:
     leColorMode - the color mode for the return type
     leColorName - the name of the color to retrieve